yudinal/Pursuit-Core-iOS-Unit3-Final/README.md

-Thumbnail images are loaded into the tableview | 4 points Detail view controller loads the element in correctly | 4 points Detail view controller loads the large image appropriately | 4 points Detail view controller button makes a Post request to Fieldbook | 4 points
+Thumbnail images are loaded into the tableview | 4 points Detail view controller loads the element in correctly | 4 points Detail view controller loads the large image appropriately | 4 points Detail view controller button makes a Post request | 4 points

 A total of 40 points.